Old Swiss Confederacy: Structure

 A unifying treaty of the Old Swiss Confederacy was the Stanser Verkommnis of 1481.
 Conflicts between rural and urban cantons and disagreements over the bounty of the Burgundian Wars had led to skirmishes.
+The urban cantons of Bern, Zurich, and Luzern in particular wanted to keep a large share of the bounty.
 The city-states of Fribourg and Solothurn wanted to join the confederacy, but were mistrusted by the central Swiss rural cantons.
 The compromise by the Tagsatzung in the Stanser Verkommnis restored order and assuaged the rural cantons' complaints, with Fribourg and Solothurn accepted into the confederation.
 While the treaty restricted freedom of assembly (many skirmishes arose from unauthorised expeditions by soldiers from the Burgundian Wars), it reinforced agreements amongst the cantons in the earlier Sempacherbrief and Pfaffenbrief.

 The civil war during the Reformation ended in a stalemate.
 The Catholic cantons could block council decisions but, due to geographic and economic factors, could not prevail over the Protestant cantons.
 Both factions began to hold separate councils, still meeting at a common Tagsatzung (although the common council was deadlocked by disagreements between both factions until 1712, when the Protestant cantons gained power after their victory in the second war of Villmergen).
 The Catholic cantons were excluded from administering the condominiums in the Aargau, the Thurgau and the Rhine valley; in their place, Bern became co-sovereign of these regions.